Bruno Fernandes signs new Man Utd contract as he's rewarded with improved terms

 Bruno Fernandes has signed a new contract with Manchester United which will keep him at the club until June 2026, with the option for a further year.

-The Portugal international has been rewarded for his influence in the side since arriving from Sporting CP in January 2020 with improved terms that see him become one of the club’s top earners.
+The Portugal international has been rewarded with improved terms given his influential role in the side since arriving from Sporting CP in January 2020, with the new contract seeing him become one of the club’s top earners.

-His initial contract was for five-and-a-half years, with the option of a year’s extension, so the new deal is only an additional year but the terms for the player have improved.

 Editors' Picks